 Organic certified cocoa beans represent less than 1% of the worldwide cocoa crop of 3.8 million metric tons.
 About 75% are produced in Latin America, with the Dominican Republic topping the list.

 Smallholder farmers receive a minimum price for their product.
 The minimum price must never fall below the market price.

 The minimum price is set to cover the cost of sustainable production.
 If the market price for that product is higher than the minimum price, then producers should receive the market price.

-Producers also receive a premium on top of the minimum price to invest in business or community projects including schools, transport, health care, sanitation, better business equipment and practices.
+A premium on top of the minimum price to invest in business or community projects including schools, transport, health care, sanitation, better business equipment and practices, is paid.